neroneroffy/react-music-player/README.md

 </h1>

 <h4 align="center">
-Responsive audio play assembly adaptive with PCs and mobile devices.
+Responsive audio play assembly adaptive with PC and mobile devices.
 All icons and texts are customizable.
 Theme colors can be modified.
 Synchronized scrolling of lyrics is supported.
 </h4>

 <p align="center">